Flo0oH/EntityFrameworkSQLite/README.md

-# Import Data from a Templogger CSV File into an SQLite DB with C# Entity Framework.
+### Import Data from a Templogger CSV File into an SQLite DB with C# Entity Framework.

+### 1) Prepare & How to use it?
+  Install Extensions & NuGet:

+      - SQLite/SQL Server Compact Toolbox
+      - Microsoft.EntityFrameworkCore.Sqlite V3.1.3
+      - Microsoft.EntityFrameworkCore.Tools V3.1.3

+  Run it in VisualStudio 22 V 17.26

+    You need to setup your solution with two config files (dependencies/temp.csv and entiframe.exe)

+### 2) How to migrate & update SQlite Db with EntityFramework
+  Create new DB Build Process

+      Add-Migration MigrationNameV1.0.x -Project entiframe

+  Update DB after changes in ER-Modell

+      Update-Database -Project entiframe

+### 3) SQL Options

+  Clear all Tables

+     DELETE FROM [Logins];
+     DELETE FROM[Sensors];
+     DELETE FROM[TempSensors];

-## Create SQLite TB with Tables
+Create SQLite TB with Tables

       SELECT 1;
       PRAGMA foreign_keys=on;
       BEGIN TRANSACTION;